ajenguianis/ftp-sftp-connector/README.md

 - **Emphasis on Simplicity and Efficiency:** We've designed this package to be lightweight.
 It acts as a convenient layer on top of PHP's native FTP and SFTP protocol capabilities, enriched with helpful utilities.

-- **Customization Options:** Advanced users can personalize functionality by inheriting from one of the two classes [SftpClientConnector](https://github.com/ajenguianis/ftp-sftp-connector/tree/develop/src/Connector/Sftp) and [FtpClientConnector](https://github.com/ajenguianis/ftp-sftp-connector/tree/develop/src/Connector/Ftp)included in the package.
+- **Customization Options:** Advanced users can personalize functionality by inheriting from one of the two classes [SftpClientConnector](https://github.com/ajenguianis/ftp-sftp-connector/tree/develop/src/Connector/Sftp) and [FtpClientConnector](https://github.com/ajenguianis/ftp-sftp-connector/tree/develop/src/Connector/Ftp) included in the package.

 ## Getting Started